-Supervisor means a person who has direct supervisory responsibility for one or more employees in a business unit or group activity.
+Supervisor means a person who has direct supervisory responsibility for one or more employees within CIT.

 Temporary Employee means a person engaged under the PSM Act for a specific period of time or for a specified task under Division 5.8 of the PSM Act, excluding a person engaged under section 31(1) of the PSM Act as head of service, persons engaged as directors-general under section 31(2) of the PSM Act or persons engaged as executives under section 31(2) of the PSM Act.